Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle: Statement of the results

-In such settings, for the class of $(\sigma,R)$-predominantly expanding random systems, we apply Theorem \ref{tea} and prove the following result. \begin{teorema} Any $(\sigma,R)$-predominantly expanding Random Dynamical System satisfies all the Hypotheses \ref{(A)}-\ref{(P)} of Theorem \ref{tea}.
-As a consequence, there exists $\kappa>1$ such that any pair of disjoint intervals is an $(\omega,\kappa)$-horseshoe. \end{teorema} As the RDS generated by the family of maps in \eqref{example}, for any $L \ge 3$, is $(\sigma,R)$-predominantly expanding for for $R=\min\{3,L^{\frac{1}{2]}}\}$ and $\sigma$ satisfying \eqref{noiseRange}, then Theorem \ref{Teorema} is a corollary of Theorem \ref{teb}.
+In such settings, for the class of $(\sigma,R)$-predominantly expanding random systems, we apply Theorem \ref{tea} and prove the following result. \begin{teorema} Any $(\sigma,R)$-predominantly expanding RDS satisfies all the Hypotheses \ref{(A)}-\ref{(P)} of Theorem \ref{tea}.
+As a consequence, there exists $\kappa>1$ such that any pair of disjoint intervals is an $(\omega,\kappa)$-horseshoe for $\mathbb{P}$-almost every $\omega \in \Omega$. \end{teorema} As the RDS generated by the family of maps in \eqref{example}, for any $L \ge 3$, is $(\sigma,R)$-predominantly expanding for $R=\min\{3,L^{\frac{1}{2}}\}$ and $\sigma$ satisfying \eqref{noiseRange}-for a proof, see section $8$- then Theorem \ref{Teorema} is a corollary of Theorem \ref{teb}.